 - “Huge benefit is that it is a complete cinch to clean.
 Other blenders get gunk in all the blades and base and everywhere.
 You can virtually rinse the Vitamix out intact and it is clean as a whistle!”

 - “Be assured that this product is worth the extra money.
-It is a great design, well manufactured and a good value for your food dollar.”
+It is a great design, well manufactured, and a good value for your food dollar.”

 - “I need more than a 5 Star option here!!!
 Just made my first smoothie and realized the ones I made before now were a joke compared to this, everything (including spinach) blended so perfectly, it is like sipping on tasty liquid velvet.
-I also have an Omega juicer which is great but also extremely time consuming, nutrient absorption and overall used produce/ other ingredient content between the 2 methods is very different and both are beneficial in their own ways, but this blender is a super fast prep/ combine/ clean up deal making it a way better option for getting fresh nutrients on the go.
-I thought it was surprisingly quiet and is only loud in the higher speeds and with smoothies will only be used very briefly (less than a minute) judging by what I made today which included frozen fruit.
+I also have an Omega juicer which is great but also extremely time-consuming, nutrient absorption and overall used produce/ other ingredient content between the 2 methods is very different and both are beneficial in their own ways, but this blender is a super-fast prep/ combine/ clean up deal making it a way better option for getting fresh nutrients on the go.
+I thought it was surprisingly quiet and is only loud at the higher speeds and with smoothies will only be used very briefly (less than a minute) judging by what I made today which included frozen fruit.
 Daily life and habits will never be the same and I’m sooooo happy I finally dropped the cash for this!!!”
 Sarah W., Amazon

 - “On high speed, the blender container moves around and comes unattached to the spinning mechanism, otherwise, it blends and chops everything.”